 The vineyard management office building, a barn and an agricultural equipment building currently remain on the property.
-The barn and agricultural equipment building are proposed to be demolished with the project.
+The barn and agricultural equipment building are is proposed to be demolished with the project, and the barn, recently renovated, is proposed to be relocated on-site adjacent to the vineyard management office.
 However, as described in the analysis above (see Section V, Cultural Resources), though the existing barn that remains on the property is likely around 100 years old, it does not have historical integrity due to substantial alterations to the structure over time that have altered the materials and worksmanship of the original structure.
 Another building remnant on-site, the vineyard maintenance utility shed constructed of corrugated metal, appears in aerial photos as early as 1968 and is therefore likely over 50 years old, but it is not an architecturally unique structure with features that would make it worthy of retention.